ASK KNOX

 The tools Field

 Tools are the agent's capabilities beyond text generation.
-Built-in tools:
+The tools array accepts three kinds of entries:

-The critical mistake is including every tool by default.
-Each tool you add:
+The critical mistake is enabling every tool by default.
+Each tool you enable:

 • Increases the token overhead in every turn (the tool schema goes into context)